seyeong-han/video2text-app/README.md

   ReferenceError: process is not defined at new TwelveLabs
   ```

   I found Amplify Gen2 was using `Vite` build tool, which provides faster startup times and hot module replacement.
 But `twelvelabs-js` was reading `REACT_APP_API_KEY` using `process.env.REACT_APP_API_KEY` internally.
 I knew that I could access the `.env` variables using `VITE` prefix, but I couldn't handle the inside of `twelvelabs-js` codes.
-Consequently, I gave up Amplify starting project.
+Consequently, I gave up starting from the Amplify tutorial project.

 - First programming using TypeScript
   While I have extensive experience with React-JS development, this was my first time working with TypeScript.
 As a result, I spent more time than anticipated figuring out the correct types.
 Most of the provided examples were implemented in JavaScript, so converting all of them took the longest.
 However, I believe the input and output stability gained by specifying types is well worth the effort.
 The process made me appreciate the added value that TypeScript brings to development.